Brown, Georgia State top WKU 39-21 in LendingTree Bowl

 Brown completed 15 of 29 passes with an interception and ran for 40 yards on 10 attempts before giving way to Colasurdo midway through the fourth quarter

 Pigrome, like Brown an Alabama native playing back in his home state, was 17 of 33 for 180 yards and two interceptions.
-He was also sacked three times.
+He was sacked three times.

 THE TAKEAWAY